-The most common use for the dichondra is ground cover.
+The most common use for the dichondra is as a ground cover.
 It features creeping stems that easily take root.
 It also adds a splash of color when the little flowers bloom.

 While it’s mostly used for ground cover, it’s also occasionally grown in pots or hanging baskets (Sea World).
 The cascading effect helps add more dimension to a window box or rock wall.

-You can place it in a pot or hanging basket and allow the stems to flow over the sides.
+You can place it in a pot, in windows boxes or hanging basket and allow the stems to flow over the sides.